 - and the list goes on…

-Premium motorized treadmill machines have Bluetooth connectivity to pair to headphones or fitness trackers, and screens as large as 22″ for doing online classes and workouts.
+Premium motorized treadmill machines also have Bluetooth connectivity to pair to headphones or fitness trackers, heart rate monitoring, workout tracking, and much more.

 Motorized treadmills are the most popular of the bunch for a reason–they have the greatest versatility in terms of function, training options, entertainment, and incline.